koalamer/vsc-labeled-bookmarks/README.md

 * Upon rename, the bookmark is assigned to the new file name.
 * Upon delete, bookmarks belonging to the file are deleted.

 If a bookmark becomes invalid because of other kind of file changes (the file or the line it points to becomes unavailable), then the next time you try (and fail) to navigate to it, it gets flagged as having failed the jump.
-This is signalled with a warning icon in the navigation list.
+This is signaled with a warning icon in the navigation list.
 Such flagged bookmarks are skipped the next time.
-By repeatedly using the navigate to next/previous bookmark action, you can have all broken bookmarks marked as failing, and then the the navigation works on the rest of the bookmarks normally.
+By repeatedly using the navigate to next/previous bookmark action, you can have all broken bookmarks marked as failing, and then the navigation works on the rest of the bookmarks normally.

 You can remove this broken bookmark flags: